-- → Use only subsurface drip line designed specifically for effluent irrigation.
-Pressurecompensating subsurface drip line (typically 16mm) is used with emitters and laterals at approximately 0.6m spacings (a maximum of 0.1m spacings) and buried 100-150mm deep. - $\rightarrow$ Automatic hydraulically operated sequencing valves are recommended to supply effluent evenly to smaller zones. - → Adequate filtration must be incorporated in the system.
-Install a disc filter of 80 mesh (200 micron) before the sequencing valve. - → If the design incorporates supply and flush manifolds, to ensure flushing of all laterals it is essential that the supply manifold is fed from the opposite end to the end the flushing manifold is drained from.
-This applies equally to both manual and auto flushing systems. - → Either use drip line impregnated with root inhibitor, or use a tech filter that dispenses a root inhibitor to protect drip line from root ingress. - → It is best practice for the system to use timed dosing, particularly where load generation varies over time.
-This will require an adequately sized pump well and irrigation controller to be incorporated. - → Air release valves need to be installed at high points in each area or field, and additional air release valves may be needed in undulating terrain. - → A flush valve must be installed on the return line to facilitate flushing back to the treatment system, or a field flush to an in-field soakage pit.
+- Use only subsurface drip line designed specifically for effluent irrigation.
+Pressure-compensating subsurface drip line (typically 16mm) is used with laterals at approximately 0.6m spacings (a maximum of 1m spacings) and buried 100-150mm deep. - Installation must be in accordance with manufacturer's recommendations and the approved OWMS design.

+- Automatic hydraulically operated sequencing valves are recommended to supply effluent evenly to each zone. - Adequate filtration must be incorporated in the system.
+Install a disc filter to the manufacturer's specification or a minimum of 80 mesh (200 micron) before the sequencing valve.
+The filter must be cleaned at each quarterly service. - To ensure flushing of all laterals, it is essential that the supply manifold is fed from the opposite end to the end the flushing manifold is drained from.
+This applies equally to both manual and auto flushing systems. - Either use drip line impregnated with root inhibitor, or use a tech filter that dispenses a root inhibitor to protect drip line from root ingress. - It is best practice for the system to use timed dosing, particularly where load generation varies over time.
+This will require an adequately sized pump well and irrigation controller to be incorporated. - Air release valves must be installed at high points in each area or zone, and additional air release valves may be needed in undulating terrain. - A flush valve must be installed on the return line to facilitate flushing back to the treatment system, or a field flush to an in-field soakage pit.
 Ensure that chlorinated effluent is not returned to the primary chamber of the treatment system where the chlorine may adversely affect the biological treatment processes.
-The flushing return manifold should be 25mm uPVC or polyethylene line buried at 300mm. - → Fit a non-return valve where the effluent irrigation area is located above the treatment system or pump well. - $\rightarrow$ Adequately vegetate the effluent irrigation areas with species suited to effluent irrigation before the irrigation system is commissioned. - $\rightarrow$ Protect the SSI area from vehicle and stock access.
+The flushing return manifold should be 25mm uPVC or polyethylene line buried at 300mm. - Fit a non-return valve where the effluent irrigation area is located above the treatment system or pump well.

-A4.4.4.
-Surface Irrigation System Installations
+A4.5.4 Surface irrigation system

-$\rightarrow$ Build the laterals of the irrigation system along the contours to avoid uneven distribution. - $\rightarrow$ Automatic hydraulically operated sequencing valves are recommended to supply effluent evenly to smaller zones. - $\rightarrow$ An 80 mesh (200 micron) disc filter should be installed prior to the sequencing valve and cleaned at least every three months. - $\rightarrow$ Where irrigation areas are above the pump well, non-return valves should be installed. - $\rightarrow$ Erect adequate signs to indicate that the area is being irrigated with effluent. - → Erect fencing or plant shrubs around the edge of the effluent irrigation area to protect it and prevent access by vehicles, livestock, domestic animals or children.
+- Install the laterals of the irrigation system along the contours to avoid uneven distribution. - Automatic hydraulically operated sequencing valves are recommended to supply effluent evenly to each zone. - Adequate filtration must be incorporated in the system.
+Install a disc filter to the manufacturer's specification or a minimum of 80 mesh (200 micron) before the sequencing valve.
+The filter must be cleaned at each quarterly service. - Fit a non-return valve where the effluent irrigation area is located above the treatment system or pump well. - Adequate warning signs must be installed at all entry point to the EAA to indicate that the area is being irrigated with effluent.

+• Erect fencing or plant shrubs around the edge of the effluent irrigation area to protect it and prevent access by vehicles, livestock, domestic animals or children.

-A4.4.5.
-Erosion and sediment controls
+A4.5.5 Erosion and sediment controls